unparalleled-js/docs-1/connectors/wrike/new-comment-trigger.md

 ### Output fields

 The output of this trigger contains the full set of columns from the selected comment.
 Here are some of the commonly used outputs.
+Since each Wrike comments are uniquely attached to folders or task, either the **Folder ID** or the **Task ID** will be displayed.

 <table class="unchanged rich-diff-level-one">
   <thead>
     <tr>
       <th width='25%'>Output field</th>
       <th>Description</th>
     </tr>
   </thead>
   <tbody>
     <tr>
       <td>Comment ID</td>
       <td>
-        The Wrike ID of the comment.
+        The ID of the comment.
       </td>
     </tr>
     <tr>
       <td>Author ID</td>
       <td>
-        The Wrike ID of the author.
+        The ID of the author.
       </td>
     </tr>
     <tr>